Jenz strikes late as Wolfsburg share spoils with Heidenheim

 | Photo: Fabio Deinert/Getty Images. |

 VfL Wolfsburg and 1.FC Heidenheim clashed in the Volkswagen Arena this afternoon.
-In the end, Andreas Beck's goal was cancelled out by a late Moritz Jenz header which resulted in tense a 1-1 stalemate.
+In the end, Adrian Beck's goal was cancelled out by a late Moritz Jenz header which resulted in tense a 1-1 stalemate come full-time.

 Neither side managed to impose themselves on proceedings for around 20 minutes until Marnon Busch tried his luck from range.
 The hosts combined next as Christian Eriksen fed Lovro Majer who rattled the side-netting.